SamsungInternet/three-effects/README.md

         }
     }

-    // Attach bloom on scene
-    var cleanupFunction = effectModule(scene);
+    // Attach effect on the scene object var cleanupFunction = effectModule(scene);

     // Attach effects in general.
-Notice that it can be done after we attach bloom
+Notice that it can be done after we attach the effect
-    // but the effect will stay dormant as the "afterEvent" is not dispatched
+    // but the effect will stay dormant as the "afterRender" event is not yet dispatched

     var attachEffects = require("three-effects");

-    // But it is dispatched from now on.
+    // But it will be dispatched from now on.
 Maybe in the future three will dispatch these by default var fx = attachEffects(scene);

     fx(`